department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/outreach-specialist-interviews/conversation-guide.md

 ## Intro

 Thanks for joining us today!
 The session should take 45 minutes.
-Our goal is to understand your role as an Outreach Specialist working with Veterans, service memmbers and their families.
+Our goal is to understand your role as an Outreach Specialist working with Veterans, service members and their families.

 [Ask to record]